code-saturne/code_saturne/docs/doxygen/user_guide/ug_cdo_hho_base.md

   "temperature")
 - Add the properties "mass_density", "thermal_capacity" and "thermal_conductivity"

+For the thermal equation, the default boundary condition is a no flux (i.e. a homogeneous Neumann boundary condition).
 Here is the simplest example to activate the thermal module.

 \snippet cs_user_parameters-cdo-thermal-solver.c param_cdo_activate_thermal_solver